Hannah Flippen: Professional career

 Flippen has played professionally since 2017 with various organizations including National Pro Fastpitch, the Japan Diamond Softball League, and Athletes Unlimited.
 Flippen played as part of AU's Pro Softball debut in 2020, returning each year for the five-week Championship Season (as of August 2024).
 In 2022 she was the AU Defensive Player of the Year.

 On January 29, 2025, Flippen was drafted in the fourth round, 16th overall, by the Talons in the inaugural Athletes Unlimited Softball League draft.
 During the 2025 AUSL season, she hit .273 with 21 hits, four doubles, three home runs and 20 RBI, and helped the Talons win the inaugural AUSL championship.

 International career

 Flippen was selected to play for the United States women's national softball team in 2017, after playing with the Elite Team in 2016.

-Flippen represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+She represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+On August 3, 2026, she won a gold medal representing the United States at the USA Softball International Cup.